Chapter 7 - Special South Richmond Development District (SRD)

 The "Special South Richmond Development District" established in this Resolution is designed to promote and protect public health, safety, general welfare and amenity.
 These general goals include, among others, the following purposes:

-(c) to avoid destruction of irreplaceable natural and recreational resources such as lakes, ponds, watercourses, beaches and natural vegetation and to maintain the natural ecological balance of the area with minimum disruption of natural topography, trees, lakes and other natural features; and
+3. to avoid destruction of irreplaceable natural and recreational resources such as lakes, ponds, watercourses, beaches and natural vegetation and to maintain the natural ecological balance of the area with minimum disruption of natural topography, trees, lakes and other natural features;

 Definitions

-Definitions specially applicable in this Chapter are set forth in this Section.
+Definitions specifically applicable in this Chapter are set forth in this Section.
 The definitions of other defined terms are set forth in Section 12-10 (DEFINITIONS).

 Arterial

-An "arterial" is a street designated as an arterial in Section 107-25 (Special Regulations Along Certain Streets or Railroads) whose function is primarily the accommodation of through vehicular traffic and to which special provisions of this Chapter apply.
-All such arterials are shown on the District Plan, Map 2 in Appendix A, which is hereby incorporated as an integral part of the provisions of this Chapter.
+An “arterial” is a street listed in Section 107-24 (Special Regulations for Arterials or Railroad Rights of Way) whose function is primarily the accommodation of through vehicular traffic and to which special provisions of this Chapter apply.

 Designated open space